 Goodwill and intangible assets with indefinite lives are not amortized but are subject to annual review for impairment.
 Other intangible assets are amortized over their estimated useful lives, ranging from 2 to 20 years.
 In general, when the carrying value of a reporting unit exceeds its implied fair value, an impairment loss must be recognized.
-For purposes of testing for impairment, the Company uses a combination of valuation techniques, including discounted cash flows.
+For purposes of testing for impairment, the Company uses a discounted cash flow technique.
 A significant decline in cash flows generated from these assets may result in a write-down of the carrying values of the related assets.